jonahbenedicto/daily/README.md

 </div>

 ```
 You are given a string s consisting of lowercase English letters.

-Your task is to find the maximum difference diff = a 1 - a 2 between the frequency of characters a 1 and a 2 in the string such that:
+Your task is to find the maximum difference diff = freq(a 1) - freq(a 2 ) between the frequency of characters a 1 and a 2 in the string such that:

 a 1 has an odd frequency in the string.